Contact Us

 We all have said something we didn’t mean.
 We all have done something we later regretted.

-In my role as a counsellor, I am often helping clients improve their communication skills and better manage their emotions.
+In my role as a counsellor, I'm often helping clients improve their communication skills and better manage their emotions.

-For me, there was no better training ground for human behaviour than working in prison.
-I learned how to deal with anger, sadness, trauma and despair.
+For me, there was no better training ground to learn about human behaviour than working in prison.
+I learned how to deal with anger, sadness, trauma, and despair.
 I learned how to remain calm, even when faced with volatile or violent situations.

 Prisons are “melting pots” of people from vastly different backgrounds.
 First-timers, career criminals, drug dealers, gang members, people with mental illness, people with alcohol or drug addiction, high-profile identities… I met people from all levels of society.

 My role as a counsellor was emotionally draining.
-I witnessed some kind of tension, conflict or violence every day.
-Often, violence was directed towards me.
-Despite the sadness, pain and suffering, I enjoyed my work with inmates.
+I witnessed tension, conflict, and violence every day.
+Sometimes, anger was directed towards me.
+Despite the sadness, pain, and suffering, I enjoyed my work with inmates.
 It expanded my awareness and understanding of other human beings.
 It was an opportunity to make a positive difference in many lives… and a contribution to society as a whole.
-I learned many invaluable lessons I have continued to use in my work outside the prison walls.
+I learned many invaluable lessons.
+Lessons I have continued to use in my work outside the prison walls.

-Many people ended up in prison after expressing anger in ways that were irrational, violent and destructive.
-Road rage incident, argument with a partner or another frustrating event that triggered an angry explosion – often under the influence of alcohol or drugs.
-I had many conversations with individuals who had a long history of anger problems.
+The men I counselled had often ended up in prison after expressing anger in irrational, violent, and destructive ways.
+Road rage incident, argument with a partner, or another frustrating event that triggered an angry explosion – many times under the influence of alcohol or drugs.
 They had learned to use aggression and violence to solve problems.
-Their uncontrolled anger caused them to do something extreme without considering the consequences of their actions.
-Anger was a way to release other, unexpressed emotions hidden under the surface such as fear, sadness, rejection and humiliation.
+Their uncontrolled anger caused them to do terrible things without considering the consequences of their actions.
+Anger was a way to release other, unexpressed emotions hidden under the surface such as fear, sadness, rejection, and humiliation.

 There is a simple technique you can try and use when you get angry and are tempted to react.
 Take a brief moment before expressing your angry feelings.
 Take a breath or two and P– A– U– S– E.